Social Worker - Welfare Service Gatwick, West Sussex £37,500

 If families fail to co-operate with other options to leave the UK, such as the offer of assisted voluntary return, they could be required to stay in ‘pre-departure’ accommodation as a last resort.
 This has been designed as a secure facility which respects the privacy and independence of children and their families.

 As part of our continuing development, we’re now looking for confident and approachable team players who are committed to providing a high quality service for the people in our care.
-If you looking for a new and fresh challenge and need to consolidate your training as a newly qualified social worker or need a different challenge as an experienced social worker, this opportunity would be ideal.
-There will be opportunities to complete your AYE requirements, CPD and gain further qualifications.
 Currently the team are working towards qualifications in CBT skills.

 The successful candidate will be required to manage a team of project workers in the Gatwick Pre Departure Accommodation & Welfare Service team, ensuring effective service delivery and welfare standards are achieved and maintained.